Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 ### Reverse the Binary

-Because the given files are compiled binaries, we need to reverse the binaries in order to find out how the protocol is implemented in the program.
+Because the given files are compiled binaries, we need to reverse these binaries in order to find out how the protocol is implemented in the program.

-I personally used both Ghidra and IDA Free to decompile the program, then I look and compare at both decompiled results because these results sometimes are not accurate.
+I personally used both Ghidra and IDA Free to decompile the program, then I looked and compared at both decompiled results because these results sometimes are not accurate.
 In this case IDA was better so the solution will refer to the decompiled version from IDA.

 After inspected both binaries and jump to the `main` function, generally both `ctf_client` and `ctf_server` implemented the protocol exactly as the description said.
 The program seems to be using [liboqs](https://github.com/open-quantum-safe/liboqs) library to implement Kyber KEM.